yamanoko/realtime_texting_while_walking_detection_tool/README.md

 4.Enter 'peekingduck run' in the commandline.

-5.Then a camera turns on and images shows up in the screen!
+5.Then a camera turns on and images shows up on the screen!